intellistream/LibAMM/README.md

 ```

 to get the documents in doc/html folder, and start at index.html
+## Benchmark parameters
+Please specify a configfile in running benchmark program, assuming we are using AMM(A,B)
+The following are config parameters:
+- aRow (U64) the rows of tensor A, default 100
+- aCol (U64) the columns of tensor A, default 1000
+- bCol (U64) the columns of tensor B, default 500
+- sketchDimension (U64) the dimension of sketch matrix, default 50
+- coreBind (U64) the specific core tor run this benchmark, default 0
+See also the template config.csv
 ## Known issues

 1. If you use Torch with cuda, the nvcc will refuse to work as it doesn't support c++20 yet.
 Therefore, we disabled the